-- Less than 1% - Based upon 7,346,324 shares of Marshall Edwards' Common Stock outstanding as of October 15, 2010.
-Shares of common stock subject to warrants that are currently exercisable or exercisable within 60 days of December 31, 2010 are deemed outstanding in addition to 7,346,324 shares of Common Stock outstanding as of December 31, 2010 for purposes of computing the percentage ownership of the person holding the warrants but are not deemed exercisable for computing the percentage ownership of any other person. - (1) Derived from Amendment No. 1 to Schedule 13D filed by Novogen on December 30, 2010.
+Based upon 7,346,324 shares of Marshall Edwards' Common Stock outstanding as of October 15, 2010.
+Shares of common stock subject to warrants that are currently exercisable or exercisable within 60 days of December 31, 2010 are deemed outstanding in addition to 7,346,324 shares of Common Stock outstanding as of December 31, 2010 for purposes of computing the percentage ownership of the person holding the warrants but are not deemed exercisable for computing the percentage ownership of any other person.

+(1) Derived from Amendment No. 1 to Schedule 13D filed by Novogen on December 30, 2010.
 Novogen is the beneficial owner of 5,240,829 shares of Marshall Edwards Common Stock.
-The business address of Novogen is 140 Wicks Road, North Ryde, New South Wales 2113, Australia. - (2) Derived from Amendment No. 4 to Schedule 13D filed by Oppenheimer Funds, Inc. on February 2, 2010.
-Oppenheimer Funds, Inc., an investment advisor, is the beneficial owner of 816,773 shares of Marshall Edwards Common Stock (the "Oppenheimer Shares"), which includes 30,560 shares of Marshall Edwards Common Stock issuable upon the exercise of warrants exercisable within 60 days of December 31, 2010.
+The business address of Novogen is 140 Wicks Road, North Ryde, New South Wales 2113, Australia.

+- (2) Derived from Amendment No. 5 to Schedule 13G filed by Oppenheimer Funds, Inc. on February 10, 2011.
+Oppenheimer Funds, Inc., an investment advisor, is the beneficial owner of 761,281 shares of Marshall Edwards Common Stock (the "Oppenheimer Shares"), which includes 30,560 shares of Marshall Edwards Common Stock issuable upon the exercise of warrants exercisable within 60 days of December 31, 2010.
 OppenheimerFunds, Inc. exercises shared voting and investment control with respect to the Oppenheimer Shares.
 The business address of Oppenheimer Funds, Inc. is Two World Financial Center, 225 Liberty Street, New York, New York 10281.
-Oppenheimer International Growth Fund is the beneficial owner of 496,570 of the Oppenheimer Shares, representing 6.8% of the Marshall Edwards Common Stock outstanding as of December 31, 2010, which includes 30,560 shares of Marshall Edwards Common Stock issuable upon the exercise of warrants exercisable within 60 days of December 31, 2010.
-Oppenheimer International Growth Fund exercises shared voting and investment control with respect to these 496,570 shares.
+Oppenheimer International Growth Fund is the beneficial owner of 461,029 of the Oppenheimer Shares, representing 6.25% of the Marshall Edwards Common Stock outstanding as of December 31, 2010, which includes 30,560 shares of Marshall Edwards Common Stock issuable upon the exercise of warrants exercisable within 60 days of December 31, 2010, which includes 30,560 shares of Marshall Edwards Common Stock outstanding as of December 31, 2010, which includes 30,560 shares of Marshall Edwards Common Stock issuable upon the exercise of warrants exercisable within 60 days of December 31, 2010.
+Oppenheimer International Growth Fund exercises shared voting and investment control with respect to these 461,029 shares.
 The business address of Oppenheimer International Growth Fund is 6803 S. Tucson Way, Centennial, Colorado 80122. - (3) Derived from information provided by Josiah T. Austin on January 24, 2011.
 Mr. Austin is the beneficial owner of 403,993 shares of Common Stock, which includes 28,000 shares of Common Stock issuable upon the exercise of warrants exercisable within 60 days of December 31, 2010 (the "Austin Shares").
 Mr. Austin shares voting and investment control with respect to the Austin Shares.
 Mr. Austin's business address is